FUB4R/bk3fsl/README.md

 * Use a ttyUSB device (USB-serial converter) which is supported by the game's kernel (FTDI chips are).
 * Use the (unpopulated) CN2 connector on the carrier board.

-> :warning: **The CN2 connector is wired to the i.MX6's UART which does not tolerate 5V !!**
+> :warning: **The CN2 connector is wired to the i.MX6's UART which does not tolerate 5V.
+There is a voltage divider on the RX path (see carrier schematic), but be careful with voltage levels!**

 The easiest option is probably the first one, use something like this with an Arduino Nano: https://www.hobbytronics.co.uk/ftdi-basic